aliahmad884/Currencie-Exchanger/README.md

 # Currencies Exchange Rates
 This is an simple world wide exchange rates provider application integrated with an free Exchange Rates API.
 I have built this application with React-JS.
-The API provides upto 150 countries exchange rate with maximum latest exchange rate.
+The API provides upto 150 countries with maximum latest exchange rate.
 # API provider:
 https://github.com/fawazahmed0/exchange-api